 E-mini funds and micro E-mini futures contracts are fractions of a standard contract.
 Most of these contracts are traded on the CME except the Russell 1000 and 2000.

 They are traded on the ICE.
-E-mini futures can be traded from Sunday 6 pm to Friday 5 pm.
+E-mini futures can be traded from Sunday at 6 pm to Friday at 5 pm.
 There is a daily break from 5 to 6 pm.

 S&P mini contracts are by far the most widely traded in the world.
-When they were introduced in 1997, they became much more popular than standard futures contracts.
+When introduced in 1997, they became much more popular than standard futures contracts.

 The latter was eventually delisted and completely replaced by E-mini futures contracts.
-If you want to learn how to trade futures, take our futures course.
+So, if you want to trade futures, take the course of our future.

 Pros vs Cons

 Just like for any investment, there are pros and cons.
-Let’s explore them for E-mini futures contracts.
+So, let’s explore them for E-mini futures contracts.

-Pros: As mentioned above, E-mini futures can be traded almost 7 days a week.
+Pros: As mentioned above, E-mini futures can be traded almost seven days a week.
 Active traders will be delighted by this.
-Next, they also offer low margin rates and commission fees.
+Next, they also offer low-margin rates and commission fees.
 Finally, they are generally less volatile than certain securities.
 Overall, E-mini futures offer many positive attributes and diversity to a portfolio.
 However, it’s important to be informed before trading them.

 Cons: Volatility is as much a pro as a con.
 Who remembers the price of oil in April 2020?
 It dipped below $0!
 Look at it two years later.
 It isn’t far from its all-time high set during the 2008 financial crisis at $140.
 The second con is its limited range.
 Only a handful of investments are available.

-To make things clearer, let’s take a look at a hypothetical example on E-mini futures contracts.
+Let’s look at a hypothetical example of E-mini futures contracts to clarify things.
 Remember which contract is the most actively traded on the market?
-We will take the value of the S&P index at the time of writing of this article.
+We will take the value of the S&P index at the time of writing this article.
 It is at 3900.
 The contract is set at $50 times the value of the index.
 That is the multiplier.

 They then add a limit order to sell when it reaches 3950.
 The potential profit becomes $50*(3950-3900), which amounts to $2500 plus any margin fees.

-Margin calls can be an important factor for futures.
+Margin calls can be an important factor in the future.
 In the example above, we used the S&P index.
 It isn’t very volatile in comparison to commodities.
-They can experience much greater volatility, which can affect the outcome of the futures.
+However, they can experience much greater volatility, affecting the future outcome.
 Pay close attention.

 In the example above, the E-Mini S&P had a multiplier of $50.
-This isn’t the case for every contract.
-They vary from $0.50, which is the case for the micro E-mini dow to $250, which represents the E-mini Energy Select Sector Futures.
-In the case of commodities, it is a set number of bushels, barrels, gallons, ounces or pounds.
+However, this isn’t the case for every contract.
+They vary from $0.50, which is the case for the micro E-mini, to $250, representing the E-mini Energy Select Sector Futures.
+In the case of commodities, it is a set number of bushels, barrels, gallons, ounces, or pounds.
 See the graph below for more details.

 These numbers are more affordable for investors that don’t have millions of dollars to play with.
-Even institutional investors opted for E-mini futures contracts.
+So even institutional investors opted for E-mini futures contracts.

-To conclude, E-mini futures contracts, also called simply futures, are yet another way for investors to diversify their portfolios.
-These futures are an agreement to buy or sell a currency, commodity, index fund or asset at a predetermined price and date.
+To conclude, E-mini futures contracts, also called simply futures, are another way for investors to diversify their portfolios.
+These futures are an agreement to buy or sell a currency, commodity, index fund, or asset at a predetermined price and date.

-It is possible to sell it before the agreed-upon date to take a profit or to cut our losses short.
-It is mandatory to purchase these futures with a margin account.
+It is possible to sell it before the agreed-upon date to make a profit or to cut our losses short.
+However, it is mandatory to purchase these futures with a margin account.

-Your investment isn’t limited to your the gain or loss on the trade, but also to the margin fee.
+Your investment isn’t limited to your gain or loss on the trade but also the margin fee.
 Pick the appropriate broker for the best tools and fees for margin accounts.